 Updating Your Estate Plan

-Estate planning isn’t a one-off task; it’s an ongoing process that requires regular updates.
+Estate planning isn’t a one-off task — it’s an ongoing process that requires regular reviews.
 As your life circumstances change, so too should your estate plan to ensure it remains effective and relevant.
+Tax rules also change: the nil rate band freeze, pension IHT changes from April 2027, and BPR/APR reforms from April 2026 all mean that a plan created even a few years ago may need updating.

 When to Review Your Plan

-It’s advisable to review your estate plan every few years or whenever significant life changes occur.
-This could be due to changes in your financial situation, family dynamics, or legal requirements.
+It’s advisable to review your estate plan every three to five years, or whenever significant life changes occur.
+This could be due to changes in your financial situation, family dynamics, tax legislation, or health.
 Regular reviews help ensure that your estate plan continues to reflect your wishes and circumstances.

 Key times to review your estate plan include:

-- After a significant change in your financial situation, such as inheritance or major investments.
+- After a significant change in your financial situation, such as receiving an inheritance, selling or buying property, or major investments.

-- Following changes in family dynamics, like marriage, divorce, or the birth of a child.
+- Following changes in family dynamics — marriage, divorce, the birth of a child or grandchild, or the death of a beneficiary or trustee.

 - When there’s a change in your health status or that of a beneficiary.